 Elizabeth Wood is the author of three books, Roots of Russia’s War in Ukraine (Woodrow Wilson Center and Columbia University Press, 2016); Performing Justice: Agitation Trials in Early Soviet Russia (Cornell University Press, 2005) and The Baba and the Comrade: Gender and Politics in Revolutionary Russia (Indiana University Press, 1997).
-She has also written numerous scholarly articles on gender and performance as well as blogs and other publications on the Russian President Vladimir Putin’s cult of personality and hypermasculinity.
+She has also written numerous scholarly articles on gender and performance as well as blogs and other publications about Russian history and current events.

 Within MIT, Professor Wood serves as co-director of the MISTI Russia Program, Coordinator of Russian Studies (minors, concentrations), and adviser to the Russian Language Program.
 She holds a secondary appointment in MIT's Global Studies and Languages Section.